 Give support to taller varieties of pea plants.
 Traditional pea sticks (twiggy branches) are great but plant supports, netting and cane wigwams will do the job too.

 Pigeons love to snack on pea pods, so it’s best to use plant protection if you want to enjoy the fruits of your labour!
+Netting or even a fruit cage will keep them away from your crop.

 When To Harvest Pea Plants

 It depends on the variety, but with garden peas, pick when the pod is well filled but there is still a space between each pea.
-Start picking from the bottom of the stem and work upwards, taking great care not to damage the stem.
+Start picking from the bottom of the stem and work upwards, taking care not to damage the stem.

 Mangetout are best picked when 5 – 8cm in length.